Apology Not Accepted

 It's an important question, because we want to be people of healing, and because we don't want to live in a world of bullies.

-My problem with the word we is not only that it puts the responsibility for healing white supremacist fascists most on the shoulders of those who are under a persistent and ongoing threat of violence from white supremacy and fascism—though I do object on those grounds.
+My problem with the word we is not only that it puts the responsibility for healing white supremacist fascists most heavily on the shoulders of those who are under a persistent and ongoing threat of violence from white supremacy and fascism—though I do object on those grounds.
 My problem with the word we is that it also suggests that we have some kind of ownership over these white supremacist fascists, that it is not only our responsibility but our right to make them change their minds.
 I think that framing dehumanizes white supremacist fascists far more than naming them as the white supremacist fascists they are, or even calling them "garbage," ever could (which is different from saying that there is nothing potentially dehumanizing about calling them "garbage").

 It's standard behavior of our bully-enabling culture to always put the bullies at the center.
 It's standard behavior to only worry about healing a bully's wounds, to only worry that the bully might be in danger, to answer calls to protect a bully's victims by admonishing that we first make sure that in doing so we don't forget to defend the bully.
 And this is to be expected in a supremacist land.
 Supremacism is hateful, but it's the reflexive instinct to accommodate supremacist hatred that makes a culture supremacist.